-Introduce the inventor Introduce the investigative committee if appropriate and review the intent of the interview as investigative and fact finding.
+Introduce the inverse estigative committee if appropriate and review the intent of the interview as investigative and fact finding.
 On , it has been reported, an incident occurred between and and that you were a witness or a party to that incident.
 Could you please discuss your recollection of the events that occurred during that incident?